Magnetization transfer explains most of the $T_1$ variability in the MRI literature: Discussion

 \section{Discussion}

 Only one year after the discovery of MT, \cite{Wolff1989} Koenig et al.~\cite{Koenig1990} hypothesized an association between MT and $T_1$ relaxation.
 Notwithstanding, MT has traditionally been considered a nuisance effect in $T_1$ mapping and, likely due to time constraints of \textit{in vivo} imaging settings, most methods assume a mono-exponential model.
-Recent studies, however, picked up on Koenig's hypothesis and suggest that MT is an integral driver of longitudinal relaxation. \cite{Helms2009,Gelderen2016,Assländer.2024oxt} This paper analyzes the variability in mono-exponential $T_1$ estimates throughout the literature and links it to pervasive but variable contributions of MT.
+However, recent studies picked up on Koenig's hypothesis and suggested that MT is an integral driver of longitudinal relaxation. \cite{Helms2009,Gelderen2016,Assländer.2024o} This paper analyzes the variability in mono-exponential $T_1$ estimates and links it to pervasive but variable contributions of MT.

 In the absence of RF pulses, e.g., during an inversion-recovery experiment, the two-pool MT model describes bi-exponential relaxation. \cite{Henkelman1993,Gochberg.2003} Fitting a mono-exponential model to such data elicits a sensitivity of the estimated $T_1$ to the inversion times, explaining the observed variability.
 This brings into question the common classification of the inversion-recovery method with mono-exponential fitting as the gold standard for $T_1$ mapping in biological tissue.